RickyVanz/Obscure-Armory/README.md

-# Future-Armory
-mod for Cataclysm : Dark Days Ahead
+# Obscure Armory (Beta Test)

-this is a mod for Cataclysm : Dark Days Ahead, the purpose of this mod is to add futuristic weaponry into the game.
+this is a work-in-progress mod for Cataclysm : Dark Days Ahead, so expect new things (plus bugs and mistakes) to happens.

-this is still in early test so there may be bugs and error.
+if you want to contribute, feel free to. every kind of contributes helps.